keboola/connection-docs/orchestrator/running/index.md

 Because the actual orchestration runs with the token stored within that orchestration, the trigger token needs no access to any buckets or tables.

-*Note: for historical reasons, specifying the Orchestrator component in component permissions is optional.
+*Note: For historical reasons, specifying the Orchestrator component in component permissions is optional.
-I.e. the the token will work also if it has access to no components.*
+It means that the token will also work if it has access to no components.*

 ### Parallel Jobs
 Running things in the KBC platform is designed around the concept of [background jobs](/management/jobs/).
 One of the key properties is